|

 Why is a raw diet recommended?

-The Smithsonian Institution has taxonomically
+The Integrated Taxonomic Information System has taxonomically

 classified dogs as Canis lupus familiaris; this classification is a